Why I became vegan. 🥕 The journey was good. The arrival was better.

 Soon after, he jumped on board the veggie train and hasn't looked back.
 I knew ours was a perfect match, when he agreed to spend our honeymoon in Washington DC with tens of thousands of other animal advocates from around the world during the very first "March for Animals".

 When we started our family, we decided to raise our children as vegetarians.
 Our pediatrician supported our choice but discouraged us from eliminating dairy and eggs from their diets.
 In the early 1990's, veganism was still considered quite radical by a lot of health care providers.
 For the first several years of their lives, our kids diets consisted of plant-based ingredients with an occasional egg or milk product added.

-When our daughter decided (at the age of 12) to become vegan, we readily supported her choice.
+When our daughter decided at the age of 12 to become vegan, we readily supported her choice.
 Together, we researched the wonderful variety of vegan nutritional sources.
 We began stocking the cupboards with raw nuts, non-dairy milks and yogurts, flaxseed, and vegan B-12 supplements.

-Looking back, I have come to realize that my entire life has been a continuous campaign to promote compassion toward animals.
+Looking back, I have come to realize my entire life has been a continuous campaign to promote compassion toward animals.
 By doing so, I have made my life my argument.
 Each step along the way has opened my eyes (and heart) and made me more aware of the simple steps I can take, as an individual, to help protect animals, the planet, and myself.
 Had I known what I know now, I would have chosen to become vegan a lot sooner.
 I find it is so rewarding to witness the transformation of many friends and family members as they make the connection to kick the meat & dairy habit and choose to enjoy the goodness of vegan living.

 Thank you for being vegan.